alex-gamero/100-days-of-code/log2.md

 **Today's Progress**: Today I had a network programming lab, which went really well, then a couple of theory classes, and I was able to review some code in the evening.

 **Thoughts**: Quiet day, everything went according to plan.

+### Day 117: November 05, Wednesday

+**Today's Progress**: Today I had classes and labs on BI and data analytics.
+It went really well, and I was able to make progress on quite a few assignments from the program.

+**My Thoughts**: It's strange, even though it was a fairly normal day, I can't help feeling a little lost.
+Maybe it's because of the rain, which makes everything look more depressing than it is.
+Tomorrow will be a better day.